Rahul Gandhi says PM Modi thinks he knows more than God, calls him 'specimen' | Politics

 Talking about Sengol row, Gandhi said that Modi and his government cannot address issues like unemployment, price rise, the spread of anger and hatred.

-''The BJP can't really discuss these issues so they have to do the sceptre thing.
-Lying down and doing all that,'' Gandhi said, referring to the Sengol that was installed in the new Parliament building by Modi on Sunday.
+''The new Parliament building is a distraction.
+The BJP can't really discuss these issues so they have to do the sceptre thing.
+Lying down and doing all that.
+Aren't you happy that I'm not lying down?,'' Gandhi said, referring to the Sengol that was installed in the new Parliament building by Modi on Sunday.

 He applauded the Indian Americans for holding up the Indian flag in America, showing the American people what it means to be an Indian by respecting their culture and learning from them while also allowing the Americans to learn from them.